symfony/symfony/UPGRADE-3.4.md

  * Using the `KERNEL_DIR` environment variable or the automatic guessing based on the `phpunit.xml` / `phpunit.xml.dist` file location is deprecated since 3.4.
-   Set the `KERNEL_CLASS` environment variable to the fully-qualified class name of your Kernel instead.
-Not setting the `KERNEL_CLASS` environment variable will throw an exception on 4.0 unless you override the `KernelTestCase::createKernel()` or `KernelTestCase::getKernelClass()` method.
+   Set the `KERNEL_CLASS` environment variable to the fully-qualified class name of your Kernel class or override the `KernelTestCase::createKernel()` or `KernelTestCase::getKernelClass()` method, otherwise default test kernel implementation will be used (which also could be substituted with your own by overriding `KernelTestCase::getDefaultTestKernelClass()` method).

  * The `KernelTestCase::getPhpUnitXmlDir()` and `KernelTestCase::getPhpUnitCliConfigArgument()`
    methods are deprecated since 3.4 and will be removed in 4.0.